minsminsKR/LOL_Chat_report/README.md

 # LOL_Chat_report

+Use GPT api to set the criteria for abusive words reporting and then decide which players to report.

 If chatting log is putted the result is printed as a list form like

 ['Garen', ':', '-4', 'Leesin', ':', '-3', 'Karma', ':', '0', 'Apelios', ':', '0', 'Yumi', ':', '0']